Pro5765/Online-HTML-Editor/README.md

 # Online HTML Editor

-This project is an interactive online editor for HTML, CSS, and JavaScript, allowing users to code, preview, and save their work in real-time.
+This project is an interactive online editor for HTML, CSS, and JavaScript, allowing users to code, preview, and save their work in real time.
 The editor features a clean and user-friendly interface with additional functionality such as dark mode, tooltips, and the ability to save code snippets in different formats.

 ## Features

 - **Real-Time Code Execution**: Write HTML, CSS, and JavaScript code and preview the output instantly in a modal window.
-- **File Saving**: Save your code directly from the editor as `.html`, `.css`, or `.js` files.
+- **File Saving**: Save your code directly from the editor as `.html,` `.css,` or `.js` files.
 - **Dark Mode Toggle**: Easily switch between light and dark themes for a comfortable coding experience.
 - **Responsive Design**: The layout adapts seamlessly to different screen sizes.
 - **Bootstrap Integration**: Utilizes Bootstrap for styling, ensuring a professional and polished appearance.